Project 2: Access controls

 File format

-Copy and paste the entire string that appears in your webbrowser into the file p2.txt.
+Copy and paste the entire string output of your curl command into the file p2.txt.
 Note that the long string of base64-encoded characters is a “MAC” on the message.
 We will use this string to grade your assignment.
 It is specially crafted for your account.

 Copy your /etc/apparmor.d/home.<username>.p2 file to home.user.p2.
 (Please use the specific word “user” so that our grading script can easily find it.)